 Our History of Changing Lives

-One evening in 1991, a smart, charismatic and energetic 40-something woman stood in the doorway of a decrepit motel room beside Route 1, and what she saw changed her life, and the lives of thousands of other people forever.
+One evening in 1991, a passionate and energetic woman stood in the doorway of a dilapidated motel room on Route 1.
+What she saw changed her life and the lives of thousands of other people forever.
 Connie Mercer had accompanied a pediatrician friend, Dr. Chris Hansen, to see what was being done to help families experiencing the lowest moments of their lives in her community.
 The answer was chilling: not much.

 There, in a rundown cinder block room, three children huddled together with their mother close beside them.
 As Connie stood in the doorway, one of the children cast her a look of utter hopelessness.
 Connie became a woman on fire.

 The flames spread as she enlisted others, organizing efforts to bring meals to these families experiencing homelessness and poverty, and helping with transportation and childcare.
 As they attempted to meet the most immediate needs of the families, it became clear that it was going to take much more to help them on the path to self-sufficiency.